View Source fprof (tools v4.0)

 {suspend, 22, 1.482, 0.000}]}.

-The time for file operations in the linked in driver distributes itself as 1 % for open, 11 % for write and 87 % for close.
+The time for file operations in the linked in driver distributes itself as 1 % for open, 11 % for write, and 87 % for close.
 All data is probably buffered in the operating system until the close.

-The unsleeping reader may notice that the ACC times for prim_file:drv_command/2 and prim_file:drv_command/4 is not equal between the paragraphs above, even though it is easy to believe that prim_file:drv_command/2 is just a passthrough function.
+The observant reader may notice that the ACC times for prim_file:drv_command/2 and prim_file:drv_command/4 is not equal between the paragraphs above, even though it is easy to believe that prim_file:drv_command/2 is just a passthrough function.

 The missing time can be found in the paragraph for prim_file:drv_command/4 where it is evident that not only prim_file:drv_command/2 is called but also a fun: